git-ecosystem/git-credential-manager/docs/multiple-users.md

 | `https://example.com/big-company/secret-repo.git` | `employee9999` |

 When you clone these repos, include the identity and an `@` before the domain name in order to force Git and GCM to use different identities.
 If you've already cloned the repos, you can update the remote URL to incude the identity.

-(Reminder: the name you choose _does not_ have to be related to your identity on the Git hosting service.
-GCM will not use it directly; this is only a way to have Git request distinct identities when it calls GCM.)

 ### Example: fresh clones